A Journey of Seeking Pressure and Forces in the Nucleon: Physics of MCD in QCD and Color-Lorentz Forces in the Nucleon

 Therefore, one finds that the difference between mass and scalar form factors does not vanish at the large $N_c$ limit, rather, it is finite of the same order $\mathcal{O}(N_c^0)$ as $G_s$ and $G_m$.
 Therefore, the scalar and mass form factors are different quantities and represent different aspects of the hadron structure.

-With the finite nucleon mass, the E\&M properties of the nucleon such as charge distribution have been studied using the Breit frame~\cite{Sachs:1962zzc,Jaffe:2020ebz}.
-Here we take the same approach for the GFFs by ignoring the subtleties about the nucleon localization, following Polyakov et al.~\cite{Polyakov:2002wz,Polyakov:2002yz}.
+With the finite nucleon mass, to obtain 3D pictures, the E\&M properties of the nucleon such as charge distribution have been studied using Sachs's formalism and the Breit frame~\cite{Sachs:1962zzc,Jaffe:2020ebz}.
+Here we take the same approach for the GFFs to maintain 3D information by ignoring the subtleties about the nucleon localization, following Polyakov et al.~\cite{Polyakov:2002wz,Polyakov:2002yz}.
 In this frame, the initial and final momenta of the nucleon are $P=p-\frac{1}{2}q,P^{\prime}=p+\frac{1}{2}q$ such that $p^{\mu}=(E,0,0,0)$ and $q^{\mu} = (0,\vec{q})$.
 Therefore, the above matrix element of the MCD can be expressed as,

 For simplicity, we denote $\left\langle T^{ij} \right\rangle = \left\langle P^{\prime}\left|T^{ij}\right|P\right\rangle/2E_P$ and ignore the scale dependence in the form factors due to renormalization.
 In going to the coordinate space, one performs the Fourier transformation,